 What is a disguised remuneration scheme?

-A disguised remuneration scheme involves an employer paying a worker indirectly through a third-party company (umbrella company) in the form of an offshore trust.
+A disguised remuneration scheme involves an employer paying a worker indirectly through a third-party company (umbrella company), often in the form of an offshore trust.
 Often the worker would receive a small amount of their salary which would be liable to tax and National Insurance Contributions and the rest would be paid via a loan or some other non-taxable distribution which disguises the payment of income.
 These loan schemes were recommended at the time by many payroll providers.

 The 2019 Loan Charge